 You should keep track of your credit report on a regular basis.
 Your credit score plays a big part in your ability to make large purchases using a loan.
 You need a high credit score for purchasing a home or a vehicle, for example.

 Banks and other lenders look at your credit report to make sure that you aren’t overspending and that you’re financially responsible before they can approve you for a new loan.

 Collection accounts do take a toll on your personal credit report.
 Your credit score may go down several points every month that the account is present.
 Multiple collection accounts will drastically lower your credit score and negatively impact your credit report.

 How to Remove a Collection Account from Your Credit Report

 A collection account remains on your credit report for seven years.
-You can dispute it any time, but the likelihood of it being removed before the seven years are up is very slim.
-Disputed collections that do not actually belong to you will be removed when an investigation proves that the account is not yours.
+You can dispute it any time, but the likelihood of them removing it before the seven years are up is very slim.
+They will remove disputed collections that do not actually belong to you when an investigation proves that the account is not yours.

 Negotiate with the collection agency to accept a reduced payment amount in a single lump sum payment.
 This often works with collection amounts higher than $1,000.
 Offer to pay a much lower amount in a single payment to pay it off entirely.
 Be prepared to negotiate.